gruntwork-io/terragrunt-infrastructure-live-example/README.md

   SNS topics, and ECR repos.

 * **Resource**: Within each environment, you deploy all the resources for that environment, such as EC2 Instances, Auto Scaling Groups, ECS Clusters, Databases, Load Balancers, and so on.
-Note that the Terraform code for most of these resources lives in the [terragrunt-infrastructure-modules-example repo](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example).
+Note that the code for most of these resources lives in the [terragrunt-infrastructure-modules-example repo](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example).

 ## Creating and using root (account) level variables